JCG097/JCG097/README.md

 <h2> About Me</h2>

-- 🧠 Senior Manual QA transitioning into QA Automation Engineering, bringing years of hands-on experience ensuring software quality.
+- 🧠 Semi-Senior QA Automation Engineering, bringing more than 8 years of hands-on experience ensuring software quality.

 - 🧪 Currently focused on UI & API automation using Selenium and Postman.